serde-rs/serde-rs.github.io/future/_src/data-model.md

 - **tuple_variant**
   - For example the `E::T` in `enum E { T(u8, u8) }`.
 - **map**
-  - A heterogeneous key-value pairing, for example `BTreeMap<K, V>`.
+  - A variably sized heterogeneous key-value pairing, for example `BTreeMap<K, V>`.
+When serializing, the length may or may not be known before iterating through all the entries.
+When deserializing, the length is determined by looking at the serialized data.
 - **struct**
-  - A heterogeneous key-value pairing in which the keys are strings and will be known at deserialization time without looking at the serialized data, for example `struct S { r: u8, g: u8, b: u8 }`.
+  - A statically sized heterogeneous key-value pairing in which the keys are compile-time constant strings and will be known at deserialization time without looking at the serialized data, for example `struct S { r: u8, g: u8, b: u8 }`.
 - **struct_variant**
   - For example the `E::S` in `enum E { S { r: u8, g: u8, b: u8 } }`.